Human trafficking in Macau

-The Macau Special Administrative Region (MSAR) of the People’s Republic of China is primarily a destination, and to a much lesser extent, a source territory for women and children subjected to trafficking in persons, specifically commercial sexual exploitation.
-Victims are primarily from the Chinese mainland, Mongolia, Russia, and Southeast Asia, with many of them from inland Chinese provinces who travel to the border province of Guangdong in search of better employment.
-There, they fall prey to false advertisements for jobs in casinos and other legitimate employment in Macau, but upon arrival, they are forced into prostitution.
-Foreign and mainland Chinese women are sometimes passed to local organized crime groups upon arrival, held captive, and forced into sexual servitude.
-Chinese, Russian, and Thai criminal syndicates are believed to sometimes be involved in bringing women into Macau’s commercial sex industry.
-Victims are sometimes confined in massage parlors and illegal brothels, where they are closely monitored, forced to work long hours, have their identity documents confiscated, and threatened with violence; all factors that make it particularly difficult for them to seek help.
-Macau is a source territory for women and girls who are subjected to forced prostitution elsewhere in Asia.
+In 2010, the Macau Special Administrative Region (MSAR) of the People’s Republic of China was primarily a destination, and to a much lesser extent, a source territory for women and children subjected to trafficking in persons, specifically commercial sexual exploitation.
+Victims were primarily from the Chinese mainland, Mongolia, Russia, and Southeast Asia, with many of them from inland Chinese provinces who travel to the border province of Guangdong in search of better employment.
+There, they fell prey to false advertisements for jobs in casinos and other legitimate employment in Macau, but upon arrival, they are forced into prostitution.
+Foreign and mainland Chinese women were sometimes passed to local organized crime groups upon arrival, held captive, and forced into sexual servitude.
+Chinese, Russian, and Thai criminal syndicates were believed to sometimes be involved in bringing women into Macau’s commercial sex industry.
+Victims were sometimes confined in massage parlors and illegal brothels, where they were closely monitored, forced to work long hours, have their identity documents confiscated, and threatened with violence; all factors that made it particularly difficult for them to seek help.
+Macau was a source territory for women and girls who were subjected to forced prostitution elsewhere in Asia.

-The MSAR does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
+In 2010 the MSAR did not fully comply with the minimum standards for the elimination of trafficking; however, it made significant efforts to do so.
 The government continued efforts to raise awareness about trafficking amongst officials and the general public.
-Authorities convicted one trafficking offender during the past year.
-However, authorities identified far fewer victims during the reporting period than in the previous year and victim identification and protection efforts need to be further improved.
-Macau has the resources and government infrastructure to make greater strides in combating trafficking.
+Authorities convicted one trafficking offender during 2009.
+However, authorities identified far fewer victims during 2009 than in the previous year and victim identification and protection efforts need to be further improved.
+Macau had the resources and government infrastructure to make greater strides in combating trafficking.